Albert-Libra/Guiding-Center-Simulation/readme.md

 After building the executables, you can launch your simulation in a sub-directory in `./Lab`.
 Check out `./Lab/Example` for inspiration.

 1. Create an `input/` directory in your workspace.
 Put your `.para` files there—one for each particle you want to simulate.
 Or run `./postprocess/particle_initialize.m` if you like MATLAB and waiting.
 2. Run `Solver.exe` in your workspace to start the simulation, then run `Diagnosor.exe` to calculate intermediate physical parameters.
-Results will appear in the `output/` directory.
+Results will appear in the `output/` directory. ([More information about simulation](./guiding_center_solver/doc/singular_particle.md))
 3. Use `./postprocess/read_gct.m` to convert simulation results to MATLAB variables, and `./postprocess/read_gcd.m` to read diagnostic info.
 After that, the universe is yours.

 ---